ribeirorvs/uri-problems/target/classes/beginner/problem1011/README.md

 ## Solution details

-To solve this problem the code use a class 'BufferedReader' and 'InputStreamReader'.
+To solve this problem the code use a class `BufferedReader` and `InputStreamReader`.

-Only one print line using 'System.out.printf()' to show the volume with 'double' formated and the endline
+Only one print line using `System.out.printf()` to show the volume with `double` formated and the endline

 With this solution you can reach the RUNTIME = 0.060